dougwig/spec-temp/services-split.rst

   and be maintained by that repo's team going forward.

 * Initially, the services repo will not have its own REST service, and will utilize neutron extensions to share the neutron API namespace.
+Initially, service plugins will be moved (Kilo-1); after the neutron REST refactor, service extensions will be moved (Kilo-3), and the issue of a separate service endpoint will be revisited in the L timeframe or later.
+This is to maintain API consistency during the split process while the new repositories are being worked out.

 * The services repo will include neutron as a dependency in the requirements.txt file, and the services code may import neutron as a library.